 As representatives of NCLR, we didn’t do it alone.
 We have been in extraordinary company this week, and our fellow advocates here to testify on other important issues here couldn’t be more behind us.
 Yesterday, they lent me their strength as I testified before the U.S. State Department to ensure the voices of the survivors back in the United States were heard.

 I testified that as many as one in three LGBTQ people have been subjected to some form of conversion therapy and that the American Psychological Association has linked it to depression, substance abuse, and suicide.
 I also told them that federal funds and juvenile justice systems are just two of the ways the government is implicated in its continued foothold in the United States.
 I’m confident that what I told them changed more than a few minds.
-But what Sam told them changed more than a few hearts.

 This week has been historic in ways we haven’t begun to realize.
 We did what we came to Geneva to do.
 But we couldn’t have done it without our fellow human rights activists.
 This week, we broke bread and shared stories with some of the most committed, inspiring activists in the United States.
 Their issues have also become ours issues, and they’ve made our issues theirs.
 Today, intersectionality took on a whole new meaning.
 It isn’t just about dimensions of oppression.
 It’s about dimensions of humanity.
 From Phoenix to Ferguson to Guantanamo Bay, we know none of us succeed unless we all do.